yycunc/SAFEclustering/README.md

 SAFEclustering is maintained by Yuchen Yang [yyuchen@email.unc.edu] and Yun Li [yunli@med.unc.edu].

 ## News and Updates
+Sep 7, 2020
+* Version 2.00 released
+  + The Seuart version used in SAFEclustering is updated to version 3.
+Seurat v.2 is no longer compatible

+Dec 5, 2018
+* Version 1.00.1 released
+  + Fixing an error in Seurat clustering to allow more than 20 PCs computed
+  + Fixing an error in tSNE + *k*-means clustering when specifying the maximum value of the pool of cluster numbers

 July 24, 2018
 * Version 0.99.0 released
   + First offical release
   + Now it can only work on Mac and Linux platform

-Dec 5, 2018
-* Version 1.00.1 released
-  + Fixing an error in Seurat clustering to allow more than 20 PCs computed
-  + Fixing an error in tSNE + *k*-means clustering when specifying the maximum value of the pool of cluster numbers

 ## Installation
 You can install SAFEclustering from github with:
 ```{r install}